lkuper/dissertation/talks/defense.md

 When you run a `Par` computation, it's dynamically scheduled by a work-stealing scheduler that's part of our library.
 The scheduler implementation is interesting in its own right, but for now all I want to say is that these are lightweight, library-level threads; we didn't have to change anything about the underlying run-time system.

 Nothing about the LVars model is specific to Haskell, but because we did implement it in Haskell we're able to do some cool things.
 One of those is that `Par` computations are parameterized by what we call an *effect signature*, which allows for fine-grained specification of the effects that a given computation is allowed to perform.
 The effect signature is the first type parameter to the Par type, and you can apply constraints to that type parameter.
 So, for instance, here's our shopping cart program written using LVish.
-This computation is allowed to perform `put` operations, becauase its effect level has the `HasPut` typeclass constraint.
+This computation is allowed to perform `put` operations, because its effect level has the `HasPut` type class constraint.
 But it's not allowed to do, say, `freeze` operations.
 And because of that, if I tried to do a `freeze` inside this computation, it would raise a type error.
 So, the *type* of an LVish computation can reflect its determinism or quasi-determinism guarantee.

 The other cool feature is this `runParThenFreeze` operation that LVish provides, which runs a `Par` computation and then returns a frozen LVar at the end of it, after an implicit global barrier.
 What this means, is that when you run an LVish computation with `runParThenFreeze`, then you don't have to manually `freeze` the LVar yourself, which means you don't have to manually `quiesce`, either.
 So, for instance, this is a `Par` computation that actually only does writes and then returns, so it can be fully deterministic, but if we run that computation with `runParThenFreeze`, because of that implicit barrier, we'll have a deterministic program that still always shows us the complete contents of our cart, because of that implicit barrier.

 The LVish library also provides a bunch of data structures: IVars, IStructures, sets, maps, and so on, including some very nice lock-free implementations of sets and maps that scale well as  we add cores.
 And, in addition to the provided ones, users can implement their own LVar types, and the library provides some handy stuff to facilitate that.

 And you can install it today!
-There's a version released on Hackage, but it's a bit old, so if you want to try out all the stuff that I've covered here, in particular the effect signatures, and you don't want to wait for us to do the next release, then you can find it on github as well.
+There's a version released on Hackage, but it's a bit old, so if you want to try out all the stuff that I've covered here, in particular the effect signatures, and you don't want to wait for us to do the next release, then you can find it on GitHub as well.

 ## (26. deterministic parallel programming)

 Now, the goal of parallel programming is to write programs in such a way that they can be scheduled onto multiple cores in order to make them go faster.
 And, so far I've been talking about determinism, but all of this is for naught unless we actually *can* make programs go faster!
 So let's see how we're doing on that.

 First I want to mention that what we want out of deterministic parallel programming models in general is that they produce predictable results, in spite of the unpredictable ways in which parallel tasks are scheduled.
 Now, there are some parallel algorithms for which this isn't such a big deal, because you can actually predict scheduling in advance.
 If you're doing something like, say, a data-parallel operation on every entry in a thousand-by-a-thousand matrix, then you have a million independent parallel tasks, and you just divide those million tasks evenly by the number of processors you've got.
 But it's harder if the parallel algorithm you want to implement is a so-called "irregular" parallel algorithm, where the amount of potential parallelism in the problem depends on the input.
 Take our parallel graph traversal, for instance.
 How much potential parallelism is there to exploit in that problem?
 Well, we have no idea in advance.
-We don't find out until we're actually in the graph, stepping through it, seeing what the outdegree of nodes are and launching tasks to handle the nodes they point to.
+We don't find out until we're actually in the graph, stepping through it, seeing what the out-degree of nodes are and launching tasks to handle the nodes they point to.
 So, for that kind of problem, because we don't even know how many tasks we'll have to do until we're doing them, they have to be dynamically scheduled.

 So that's the kind of problem that our dynamic work-stealing scheduler for LVish is capable of  doing really well on.
 Well, it turns out that there are lots of problems like that, and as a case study, we used the LVish library to parallelize one of them.